-We are working with the local community, town and parish councils and businesses on a strategic infrastructure led masterplan for Severnside.
+We have worked with the local community, town and parish councils and businesses on a strategic infrastructure led masterplan for Severnside.

 About the masterplan

-The aim of the masterplan is to develop a locally informed vision to help shape the future of Severnside in the medium and long term, up to 2050.
-It will build on all of the different strengths that the area has.
+The final masterplan sets out a locally informed vision to help shape the future of Severnside in the medium and long term, up to 2050.
+It builds on all of the different strengths that the area has.

 - character of existing coastal villages and rural communities

 Building the evidence base – September 2021 to December 2021

 We collated and analysed relevant information about the area.
 We used this information to assess the current and potential future situation and look at what opportunities could be created.

 Defining the vision – January 2022 to March 2022